List of Tom Sawyer characters: Mary

-Aunt Polly's daughter, and Tom and Sid's cousin.
+She is identified as Tom's cousin, but her relationship to others in the household is never precisely defined.
 She is gentle and good-natured and has great patience with Tom despite his tricks.
-It is unsaid whether or not she is older than the siblings, but due to her mature personality we are led to believe so.
+It is unsaid whether or not she is older than the siblings, but due to her mature personality and nurturing ways we are led to believe she is considerably older.